Battle of Vaught's Hill

 The Battle of Vaught's Hill, also known as the Battle of Milton, took place during the American Civil War on March 20, 1863, in Rutherford County, Tennessee.
-The army of Union colonel Albert S. Hall won against the cavalry division of Confederate brigadier general John Hunt Morgan.
+The infantry brigade of Union Colonel Albert Sereno Hall won against the cavalry division of Confederate brigadier general John Hunt Morgan.

 Background

 During the American Civil War, the Union Army in Tennessee lost the Battle of Thompson's Station on March 5, 1863.
 On March 18, Union colonel Albert S. Hall left Murfreesboro, and went northeast on a reconnaissance mission with 1,300 men.
 He was supposed to find Confederate brigadier general John Hunt Morgan, whose army had been raiding Tennessee.
 Hall's army was made up of the 101st Ohio, 105th Indiana, 80th Illinois and 123rd Illinois infantries, the 1st Tennessee Cavalry, and had one of the 9th Indiana Artillery's batteries.

 Prelude

 Hall eventually started returning to Murfreesboro, and on March 20, he met Morgan's cavalry division of around 3,500 men.
 Learning that Morgan had a large army, Hall started taking up position on Vaught's Hill in Rutherford County (one mile west of Milton and 14 miles from Murfreesboro).